celestiaorg/celestia-app/x/qgb/README.md

 3. `height`: is the height at which the valset was created.
 4. `time`: is the timestamp of the height at which the valset was created.

+#### Validator power normalization

+The [QGB bridge power](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/proto/celestia/qgb/v1/types.proto#L12-L13) is obtained by [normalizing](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/x/qgb/keeper/keeper_valset.go#L125-L150) the validators' voting power using the [min-max normalization](https://en.wikipedia.org/wiki/Feature_scaling) formula.
+This formula takes into account the ratio of each validator's voting power to the total voting power in the block and scales it to a value between `0` and `2^32`.

+By normalizing the voting power, we can significantly reduce the frequency of generating new validator set updates.
+For example, if there is a small increase in the total on-chain voting power due to inflation, there is no need to create a new validator set.
+This is because the relative proportions of the validators remain the same, and the normalized QGB power doesn't show any significant difference.

+To ensure that the normalization process doesn't encounter overflow errors, the function normalizeValidatorPower uses [`BigInt`](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/x/qgb/keeper/keeper_valset.go#LL142C1-L142C1) operations.
+It scales the raw power value with respect to the total validator power, making sure the result falls within the range of 0 to `2^32`.

+#### Power diff

+[`PowerDiff(...)`](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/x/qgb/types/validator.go#L100-L141) is a function that calculates the difference in power between two sets of bridge validators.
+It's important to note that the power being compared is not the regular voting power in the Celestia consensus network, but a specific type called QGB bridge power (explained above).

 ### Data commitments

 A data commitment is an attestation type representing a request to commit over a set of blocks.
 It provides an end exclusive range of blocks for orchestrators to sign over and propagate in the QGB P2P network.